Supporting Your Piano Playing Journey

 Play these three pieces for pleasure, and daily if possible.
 Allow them to become embedded in your memory and in your heart.

-Why not join in with the Pianodao Active Repertoire Challenge today?
+Why not commit to the Active Repertoire Challenge today?

 Secondly, we really have to concentrate on developing our core skills and musical language, properly understanding scales, chords, structure and harmony.

 These are the building blocks from which we can create our own music, and can properly understand, tackle, remember and enjoy the works of other composers.

 Thirdly, let’s devote no more than two thirds of our piano time to working, and at least one third to playing and enjoying music.

 I strive for that same balance in lessons too.
 It isn’t always easy.
 It certainly isn’t conventional.
 But it seems to me that without play, we can so quickly and easily lose motivation.